wsp-sag/balsa/README.md

 - Management of JSON configuration files, including comments.
 - and more!

-Balsa is compatible with Python 2.7 and 3.5+
+Balsa is compatible with Python 3.5+

 ## Current Status

-*Version 1.0* is the latest release of balsa.
+*Version 1.1* is the latest release of balsa.

 **For TRESO users:** TRESO is only compatible with the [`v0.5.0`](https://github.com/wsp-sag/balsa/tree/v0.5.0) release of balsa.